joerex1418/joerex1418/README.md

 * Swift (currently learning)
 * Rust (currently learning)

-My programming language experience includes Python (my first!), JavaScript, and most recently Swift.
-I also dabble in HTML & CSS.
-At some point, I'd love to learn Rust, Go, and maybe C++
+### Would LIKE to learn
+* C++
+* Go

-I'm also a sucker for projects where I get to automate workflows in every-day tasks (generating spreadsheets, fetching relevant data through HTTP requests).
+I'm a sucker for projects where I get to automate workflows in every-day tasks (generating spreadsheets, fetching relevant data through HTTP requests).
 I'm also fascinated by the concept of UI designs and aesthetics.
 Nothing I love more than finding an awesome API and making a new web app out of it.
 I usually have leaned on Python and the Flask framework for these kinds of projects.

 Personal projects that I love working on include:
 - simplestats-mlb